 An inductor acts like a short circuit to a DC source.

 According to equation (2), discontinuous change in inductor current needs infinite voltage across the inductor, which is practically impossible.
-So inductor opposes a change in current either positive change or negative change explained by the Lenz Law.
+So the inductor opposes a change in current either positive change or negative change explained by the Lenz Law.

 Lenz Law: